infomongo/infomongo.github.io/_posts/2020-05-08-where-is-my-money.md

 ## Yeah fine no rush.
 It’s not an emergency.

 Luckily, it isn’t an emergency for me.
 But for many people it is.
 They may not be able to make rent, or put food on the table.
 So good work.
 Instead of putting his name on the check, Trump should have put his name on this website.
-Because it is a total fiasco.
-It it were pale orange, it would be Trump incarnated as a web form, incompetent and hostile.
+Because it is a total fiasco, incompetent and hostile.